pytest-dev/pytest-timeout/README.rst

 .. note::
-    The way this plugin detects whether or not a debugging session is active is by checking if `pydevd.py` is present in frames OR if `pytest` drops you into PBD.
+    The way this plugin detects whether or not a debugging session is active is by checking if `pydevd.py` is present in any of the stack frames OR if pytest itself drops you into a pbd session.

 .. note::
-    While by default on POSIX systems py.test will continue to execute the tests after a test has timed, out this is not always possible.
+    While by default on POSIX systems pytest will continue to execute the tests after a test has timed out this is not always possible.
 Often the only sure way to interrupt a hanging test is by terminating the entire process.
 As this is a hard termination (``os._exit()``) it will result in no teardown, JUnit XML output etc.